Last Updated on May 27, 2026 by Dr Gary Danko

 If you’ve tried tips, hacks, and one-off techniques but still feel your body jerking awake at the edge of sleep, it’s okay to admit: “I need something more complete than this.”

-Your system is complex.
-It includes your body, your subconscious, your energy, and your lived history.
+If several of these patterns sound familiar, review these common sleep anxiety symptoms to see how they often connect together beneath the surface.
 When all of that is working hard just to survive the night, your sleep doesn’t need more pressure.
 It needs more support.

 Frequently Asked Questions About Jerking Awake as You Fall Asleep